 Chanteé Lans is a general assignment reporter at WBZ-TV CBS in Boston.
 She joined WBZ after reporting for WPRI-TV and its sister station WNAC-TV, the CBS and FOX affiliates in Providence, Rhode Island.

-Lans has won several awards including a 2014 Regional Edward R. Murrow Award, and the 2013 Radio Television Digital News Association’s Michele Clark Fellowship.
+Lans has won several awards including a Regional Edward R. Murrow Award, and the Radio Television Digital News Association’s Michele Clark Fellowship.
 She’s also been nominated for two New England Emmy Awards.

+Lans is a graduate of Temple University where she earned a bachelor’s degree in broadcast journalism.
 During her time there, she reported for Temple’s NPR affiliate WRTI 90.1FM.
 She also helped inner-city Latino teenagers in Philadelphia produce internet radio segments.

-Lans later co-founded the Southern New England Association of Black Journalists, and served as its first president.
+Lans later co-founded the Southern New England Association of Black Journalists, NABJ’s first tri-state chapter, and served as its first president.
 In 2015 it won the NABJ professional chapter of the year award.